-Move to page 1.2
+Move to page 1.2 and then page 1.3

 - 2. A probability tree diagram is another way to represent the sample space of an experiment.
 From the trunk, on the left, the first pair of branches represents the possible results of the first coin flip.
 From each of those branches, two more branches represent the possible results of the second coin flip.
-Finally, from each of those four branches, two more branches represent the possible results of the second coin flip. - a.
-Watch the tree diagram change as you click the arrow in the upper-left corner.
-Based on the path shown, what is the probability of getting tails on all three tosses? - b.
+Finally, from each of those four branches, two more branches represent the possible results of the third coin flip. - a.
+Watch the tree diagram change as you click the arrow in the top left-hand corner.
+Looking at the path, what is the probability of getting tails on all three tosses? - b.
 To find the probability of multiple independent events that occur in sequence, find the probability of each event occurring separately, and then multiply the probabilities.
-Here is the rule defined symbolically: $P(A | B) = P(A) \cdot P(B)$.
+Here is the rule defined symbolically: $P(A \cap B) = P(A) \cdot P(B)$.
 Use the rule to algebraically find the probability of getting tails on all three tosses. - c.
-In 2010, the New Orleans Saints won the Super Bowl coin toss to become the 13th straight NFC team to do so.
+In 2010, the New Orleans Saints won the Super Bowl coin toss to become the 13th straight NFC team to win the Super Bowl coin toss.
 That seems highly improbable.
 What is the probability of correctly guessing the outcome of each fair coin toss 13 times in a row?